AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/ess-dashboards.md

     * To create a new **Group** for the dashboard, enter the name of the group.

-        For example, if your Magento installation has multiple store views, you might create a Group for each store view.
+        For example, if your **[!UICONTROL Magento]** installation has multiple store views, you might create a Group for each store view.

     * Click **Create**.